Why some cities are operating legal homeless camps even in the dead of winter

 Missoula's sanctioned camp was modeled after similar efforts in Las Cruces, New Mexico and Durango, Colorado.
 At the National Homelessness Law Center, legal director Eric Tars has been watching this nationwide trend with some trepidation.

-"We're assuming essentially that we're creating permanent shanty towns here in the wealthiest country in the world and that that's okay," Tars says.
+"We're assuming essentially that we're creating permanent shantytowns here in the wealthiest country in the world and that that's OK," Tars says.

 Tars says communities are being forced down this path due to a forty year deficit in affordable housing construction and federal funding for it.
 He says lawmakers have a tool right in front of them to start chipping away at that: the proposed Build Back Better legislation.